 There are 6 components to this:

 A personal health budget (PHB) is an amount of money to support a person’s individual health and wellbeing needs, as agreed between the individual and their local NHS team.
-The person’s health and wellbeing needs will be set out in a personal centered care and support plan.
+The person’s health and wellbeing needs will be set out in a personal centred care and support plan.
 The plan will be developed by the person together with a health care professional.
 How the budget will be used to support the health and wellbeing needs will be set out in this plan and agreed by both the person and the local NHS team.
-Read more about care and support plans.

 A personal health budget can be managed in 3 ways, or a combination of these.